-There are very few places where you can’t be technologically connected in some way, shape or form.
-Calls can be taken whenever and wherever.
-It’s fairly inexpensive and there are no long distance fees.
-In real time, you can be in touch with whomever to show them what you are eating, post your latest fashion escapade or tell them about something that just happened.
-Who would have guessed a day would come when you can actually conduct business with people halfway across the planet whom you may never meet in person?
+There are very few places where you can’t technologically connect in some way.
+You can place calls whenever and wherever.
+It’s fairly inexpensive and there are no additional fees.
+In real time, you can show or tell anyone what you are eating, post your latest fashion escapade or something that just happened.
+Who would have guessed you can actually conduct business halfway across the planet with someone you may never meet in person?

 Why would anybody need to read books anymore or memorize anything when with a few keystrokes the information can be on a screen in front of you?
 The world has never been so flat when it comes to communicating.

 What if you get an email from a friend who lives out of town who is really struggling?
 Inventions like Skype or FaceTime make it feel like you are practically there live and in person, which is good.
 But does it replace being able to hug someone when things are tough?